A traditional german gingerbread cookieA traditional german gingerbread cookie

 Today, gingerbread is still an important part of German culture and is often associated with the holiday season.
 In fact, many German towns and cities hold annual gingerbread festivals, where visitors can sample different varieties of gingerbread and learn about its history and cultural significance.
 Gingerbread is also used in traditional German architecture, with gingerbread-style trim often found on the facades of historic buildings.

-See also What is the history of macaroni and cheese from the South?
+See also What is the history of spaghetti and meatballs from New York?

 From Medieval times to modern day: tracing the evolution of German gingerbread cookies